Blog Post 11.13.23

-Erin is a member of Pillsbury’s International Trade practice and based in Washington, DC.
-She focuses her practice on sanctions law, anti-corruption measures, export and import controls, forced labor prevention and international arbitration.
+Erin Kwiatkowski focuses her practice on sanctions law, anti-corruption measures, export and import controls, and forced labor prevention.

 Representative Experience